 For me, distractions are huge — especially when working from home.

 I’ve been trying to clean up the house, or sit in the neatest room, so that I’m not focusing on picking up toys, dirty dishes, or the coloring books scattered over the table.

 Another huge distraction of mine is the internet.
 I’ll click back forth from my word document to my email to a blog.
 Doing this takes my mind off the task at hand and literally triples the amount of time it takes me to get the important work done.

-When I work in my twenty minute blocks I minimize as many distractions as possible.
+When I work in my 20-minute blocks I minimize as many distractions as possible.

 To really make this rule effective I start with the hardest task first.
-I know that if I can use my twenty minute blocks to knock the hardest stuff out first everything else will be a breeze.
+I know that if I can use my 20-minute blocks to knock the hardest stuff out first, everything else will be a breeze.

-Now I don’t always get the hardest thing done in twenty minutes but I do make major headway.
-Once the first one or two most important, and least favored things are done everything else is a drop in the bucket.
+Now, I don’t always get the hardest thing done in 20 minutes, but I do make major headway.
+Once the first one or two most important and least-favored things are done, everything else is a drop in the bucket.

 It’s hard to think that what you do could be done so much more efficiently until you’re put in that position.
 But really, it can.